A cyber security breach is an inevitable threat. Are you ready?

 CS1030: Engineering For Cyber Security and CS1050: Security Assessment And Testing

-Ed Dubrovsky is an information security executive and practitioner with over 24 years in the technology field.
-Ed possesses extensive experience in technology leadership, information security architecture, implementation and management.
-Ed has written numerous thought leadership articles, and spoken at many professional events about risk management and information security topics.
+Ed Dubrovsky is an information security executive and practitioner with over 27 years in the technology field.
+He possesses extensive experience in technology leadership, information security architecture, implementation and management.
+He has written numerous thought leadership articles and spoken at many professional events about risk management and information security topics.

-Ed has provided CISO level consulting services across numerous fields, including retail, government, manufacturing, financial services, energy, education and health care.
-Ed’s areas of expertise include cyber security strategy, architecture, penetration testing, threat modelling, user behaviour analytics, and data protection.
+Ed has provided CISO level consulting services across numerous industries including retail, government and municipal, manufacturing, financial services, energy, educational and health care.
+His areas of expertise include cyber-security strategy, architecture, penetration testing, threat modelling, user behavior analytics, and data protection.

-Ed has Secret clearance from the Government of Canada, holds an Honours BSc in information systems from Athabasca University, an MSc in information systems from Athabasca University, an MBA from York University’s Schulich School of Business, is a Certified Information Systems Security Professional (CISSP) in good standing from 2003, holds a Project Management Professional (PMP) designation, and holds numerous technical and professional certifications with leading technology and cyber security vendors.
+Ed has a secret clearance from the Government of Canada, holds an Honors BSc in information systems from Athabasca University, an MSc in information systems from Athabasca University, and an MBA from York University – Schulich School of Business.
+He is a Certified Information Systems Security Professional (CISSP) in good standing since 2003, holds the Project Management Professional (PMP) designation, as well as numerous technical and professional certifications with leading technology and cyber-security vendors.

 Course: CS1040: Cyber Security Operations Management